 To those of you starting your spiritual journey or others that are looking to augment their portfolio of skills, tarot cards represent a wise investment.
 Most people think of the cards as some mystical objects, along with the reader who may or may not impart wisdom and knowledge of your life.
 Often this can be far beyond what they should know or understand.
 In truth the reader use these colourful pieces of cardboard to tap into his or her intuition and bring knowledge and guidance from beyond the physical veil.

 History of Tarot.

-The oldest set of hand written Tarot card/s that still exist today are from 1420’s, originally commissioned by royalty in Italy at that time.
+The oldest known set of hand painted Tarot card/s that still exist today are from 1420’s, originally commissioned by royalty in Italy at that time.
 In those days ordinary people would have had no access to cards of wisdom, it was hard enough just surviving in life.
 Before the printing press, the cards were hand painted and works of art, thus only the rich probably would have probably had access to them.
 As for the origins of Tarot, the truth is nobody knows for certain.
-Some say ancient Egypt, other China or Asia, others think it may have been the gypsy fortune-tellers who roamed throughout Europe and Asia in the middle ages.
+Some say ancient Egypt, others China or Asia.
+It may have been the gypsy fortune-tellers who roamed throughout Europe and Asia in the middle ages that spread the word.
 The truth is we will probably never know.
 What matters is the Tarot is widely available now in both variety of different artists and sizes to suit most.

 The Tarot Pack.